Ion Coulomb crystals: an exotic form of condensed matter: Introduction

-Wigner crystallization has also been observed in the laboratory through laser cooling of atomic and molecular ions stored in radiofrequency (rf) Paul traps \cite{Diedrich:1987,Wineland:1987,Drewsen:1998}, in Penning ion traps \cite{Gilbert:1988}, and in ion storage rings \cite{Birkl:1992}.
-These Wigner crystals of trapped atomic ions have been acquiring increasing importance for quantum technological applications \cite{Bruzewicz:2019,Monroe:2021} thanks to advances in cooling and trapping \cite{ Eschner:2003,Johanning:2009,Schneider:2012}.
-From the point of view of many-body physics, Wigner crystals of trapped ions are unusual examples of solid phases.
+Wigner crystallization has also been observed in the laboratory through laser cooling of atomic and molecular ions stored in radiofrequency (rf) Paul traps \cite{Diedrich:1987,Wineland:1987,Drewsen:1998}, in Penning traps \cite{Gilbert:1988}, and in ion storage rings \cite{Birkl:1992}.
+From the point of view of many-body physics, Wigner crystals of trapped ions are unusual examples of solid phases with interparticle distances of $\sim5-10$ micrometers and energy scales below $\sim1 \,\mu$eV ($\sim$10 mK).
 Crystallization is the result of the interplay between the Coulomb repulsion and the trap potential, and their intrinsic properties are significantly influenced by the confining environment.
-The ions interact via the long-range Coulomb repulsion, which is not screened by the trap potential, giving rise to dynamical and thermodynamical properties different from the ones of typical crystals in condensed matter.
+The ions interact via the unscreened long-range Coulomb repulsion, giving rise to dynamical and thermodynamical properties different from the ones of typical crystals in condensed matter.
+This unconventional condensed phase is the focus of the present review.

-Wigner crystals of trapped ions, often dubbed ion Coulomb crystals, have been a formidable platform for the simulation of quantum many-body physics \cite{Schneider:2012,Monroe:2021} and for the realization of milestones of quantum information processing \cite{Bruzewicz:2019}.
+Wigner crystals of trapped ions, often dubbed ion Coulomb crystals, have been acquiring increasing importance for quantum technological applications \cite{Haffner:2008,Blatt:2012,Bruzewicz:2019,Monroe:2021} thanks to advances in cooling and trapping \cite{Eschner:2003,Johanning:2009,Schneider:2012}.
 These advances rely on the detailed knowledge and experimental control of the microscopic dynamics of these strongly-correlated phases of matter \cite{Johanning:2009,Schneider:2012}.
-This review reports the progress on the characterization of the equilibrium and out-of-equilibrium dynamics of Wigner crystals of trapped ions, which has enabled this progress and has, in turn, unveiled the properties of an exotic form of condensed matter.
+This review reports the progress on the characterization of the equilibrium and out-of-equilibrium dynamics of ion Coulomb crystals, which has enabled this progress and has, in turn, unveiled the properties of an exotic form of condensed matter.

 Our starting point is the knowledge summarized in the review by Dubin and O’Neil \cite{Dubin:1999} on the plasma phase and its transition to crystallization.
 We set our focus on the crystallized phase and discuss the insights gained over two decades of theoretical and experimental investigations.
-The content here discussed sets the basis for and is complementary to Refs. \cite{Johanning:2009,Schneider:2012}, which report on studies and concepts for exploiting the structure and vibrational spectrum for quantum simulators, and to recent overview articles \cite{Drewsen:2015,Thompson:2015,Mihalcea:2023}.
+The content is complementary to recent overviews on ion Coulomb crystals~\cite{Drewsen:2015,Thompson:2015} and a wide-ranging review on strongly coupled Coulomb systems~\cite{Mihalcea:2023}.